sagangwee/sagangwee.github.io/_books/the-willpower-instinct.md

 * "Fatigue should no longer be considered a physical event but rather a sensation or emotion."
 The body can go a lot further if you push past what your brain is telling you.

 * Self-control acts like a muscle, and you can train it through small acts of willpower (e.g. stop swearing).
-The acts of noticing the act and choosing the more difficult option is what is important.
+Noticing the act and choosing the more difficult option is what is important.

 * _Moral licensing_: doing something "good" rationalizes doing something "bad."
 People who remember doing a past good deed donate 60% less to a charitable request.